Ada-Developers-Academy/core-capstone/overview/overview.md

 # Capstone Project

-The Capstone Project is the largest undertaking you'll experience in the Ada classroom.
-Not only is it two weeks long, but you will be your own product owner.
-It will be up to you to decide (with input from instructors, mentors, and TAs) what gets built when (and how).
+The Capstone Project is the largest undertaking you'll experience in the Ada classroom, it is two weeks long, and you will be your product owner.
+It will be up to you to decide (with input from instructors and TAs) what gets built, when, and how.
 Your capstone should be something you will be proud to show off and something you will get to learn a lot from!

 ## Learning Goals

 - Demonstrate self-direction, time management, and independent learning
-- Learn and implement new technologies
+- Deepen and extend knowledge learned about the tools and technologies used during class
-- Complete a product lifecycle from conception to delivery
+- Complete a product life cycle from conception to delivery, including deployment
 - Utilize agile practices learned to assist in project completion

 ## Capstone Requirements